edtireli/p-brain/README.md

 ## 1. Introduction
-p-Brain is a Python toolkit for quantitative analysis of MRI data with a focus on dynamic contrast-enhanced (DCE) protocols.
+_p_-Brain is a Python toolkit for quantitative analysis of MRI data with a focus on dynamic contrast-enhanced (DCE) protocols.
 It supports both Philips PAR/REC and NIfTI files and provides a set of modules for converting, viewing and processing images.
 The pipeline covers the full workflow from T1/M0 fitting, input function extraction and tissue segmentation to blood‑brain barrier permeability estimation.

 All core functionality resides in the `modules/` package while helper routines are located under `utils/`.
 Optional neural networks for artery and vein identification are stored in the `AI/` directory.
 A small GUI is used to select a dataset, after which a terminal menu guides the user through each processing step.
 For cohort processing the script `enumerator.py` can launch `main.py` for multiple subjects in sequence, enabling unattended analysis.